grompe/BTWTweak/patcher/readme.txt

 - Fixed wolves/cats teleporting to player as they grow up while sitting, for real now (MC-28440).

+- Adjusted microblock merging so it won't happen while facing the saw.

 v0.9k

 - Fixed creative tab display for Dung block and Packed Earth.